-Add value to your painting business, and to your customer's home, by painting vinyl or aluminum siding.
+Add value to your painting business, and to your customer's home, by painting vinyl siding.

 Repainting offers long-lasting benefits to your customer:

-- Restores weathered or faded siding to nearly factory-new appearance, improving the value of the home
+- Refreshes weathered or faded siding to nearly factory-new appearance, improving the value of the home

 - Updates a home's color scheme for enhanced curb appeal